-Grant Details of the Authority's obligations and significant judgements Revenue recognition policies Administered This funding is provided under the Appropriation (Parliament) Act 2021 and is administered by the Department of Education to enable the Authority to deliver its statutory functions of providing syllabuses, assessment, testing, reporting, and certification services.
+Grant Details of the Authority's obligations and significant judgements Revenue recognition policies Administered This funding is provided under the Appropriation (Parliament) Act 2022 and is administered by the Department of Education to enable the Authority to deliver its statutory functions of providing syllabuses, assessment, testing, reporting, and certification services.
 The Authority has discretion as to how the grant funding is spent.
-As at 30 June 2022, \$10.1 million of the grant funds remain unspent.
+As at 30 June 2023, \$4.351 million of the grant funds remain unspent.
 Revenue is recognised on receipt as the Authority's obligations are not sufficiently specific.
-The entire amount has been recognised as revenue in the 2021-22 financial year.
+The entire amount has been recognised as revenue in the 2022-23 financial year.

-Specific purpose capital grant
+Specific purpose grants

-The following table provides information about the Authority's obligations under specific purpose capital grants, significant judgements involved and revenue recognition.
+The following table provides information about the Authority's obligations under specific purpose grants, significant judgements involved and revenue recognition.

-Grant Details of the Authority's obligations under the grant agreement and significant judgements Revenue recognition policies Online kindergarten transition statement software application The Authority received \$0.027 million from the Department of Education in 2020-21 for development of an online universal kindergarten transition statement software application.
-Revenue is recognised as each milestone is met for an amount equal to grant funding allocated to that milestone.
-Obligations under the agreement were satisfied as each specified milestone was met over the course of development.
+Grant Details of the Authority's obligations under the grant agreement and significant judgements Revenue recognition policies Online kindergarten transition statement The Authority received \$0.027 million from the Department of Education in 2020-21 for development of an online universal kindergarten transition statement software application.
+Revenue was recognised as each milestone was met for an amount equal to grant funding allocated to that milestone. software application Obligations under the agreement were satisfied as each specified milestone was met over the course of development.
 The amount of grant funding allocated to each milestone became non-refundable upon satisfying the milestone.
 All development milestones were met and the software application completed.
 In 2021-22, a further \$0.023 million was provided by the Department of Education to make further modifications to the software application.
 The grant funds were fully expended as at 30 June 2022.
+Webservice integration service agreement The Authority is party to a Service Agreement with the Department of Education for the design and development of webservice integration between the Authority's Student Management software application and the Department's OneSchool Portal.
+Obligations under the agreement are satisfied as Revenue is recognised at the completion of each deliverable.
+Three of the five deliverables have been completed as at 30 June 2023. each specified deliverable is met over the course of development.